IPCC report warns emissions must decline by 2025 to avoid dangerous climate change

 “At a time of rising carbon dioxide emissions, record profits, and a rush to license new oil and gas fields, all the headlines around the latest IPCC report are about how ‘we’ are going to have to change our behaviour and pay to scrub carbon dioxide back out of the atmosphere.

-“How about ‘they’ – the industry – need to stop selling products that cause global warming – by safely and permanently disposing of all carbon dioxide generated by their activities and products by 2050?
-This would, of course, increase their costs – but gradually and predictably over the next 30 years by slightly less than their profits have increased over the past 9 months.
+“How about ‘they’ – the industry – need to stop selling products that cause global warming, by safely and permanently disposing of all carbon dioxide generated by their activities and products by 2050?
+This would, of course, increase their costs – but gradually and predictably over the next 30 years, [and] by slightly less than their profits have increased over the past 9 months.
 Of course, the IPCC can’t say this, but that doesn’t make it any less true.”

-The IPCC report provides a basis for international talks like Cop27, the climate summit being held in Sharm el-Sheikh, Egypt, this November.
+The IPCC report provides a basis for international talks such as Cop27, the climate summit being held in Sharm el-Sheikh, Egypt, this November.

-The report was prepared by 278 authors from 65 countries, who volunteer their time.
+The report, which summarises all the available science on the climate crisis, was prepared by 278 authors from 65 countries, who volunteered their time.

 In August, the first IPCC chapter dealt with the physical science of climate change.
 The assessment found that it was “unequivocal” that climate change is human-caused, widespread and intensifying.

-The second chapter was published last month and found that half the planet is highly vulnerable to the climate crisis, with impacts arriving faster than previously expected.
+The second chapter was published last month and found that half of the planet is highly vulnerable to the climate crisis, with the consequences of climate change taking effect faster than previously expected.

 The rest of the IPCC’s Sixth Assessment Report will be completed later this year.